Essential SE Exam Study Materials

 CodeMaster Pamphlets

+CodeMaster pamphlets are a great study resource.
 These pamphlets condense information into a few laminated sheets.
 They contain design standard references, step by step design processes, and examples.
-It is much quicker to reference these sheets than to leaf through the design standards.

 I found the following CodeMaster pamphlets to be invaluable:

-- The wood design pamphlet presents all the adjustment factors into one section for quick reference.
-It solves the biggest headache when designing wood members, which is looking all over the place for the adjustments factors.
+• The wood design pamphlet presents all the adjustment factors into one section for quick reference.
+It solves the biggest headache when designing wood members, which is looking all over the place for the adjustment factors.

 Design Flow Charts